AI-DB-UoM/complex_spatial_data_generation/README.md

 # LLM-Enhanced Processing for Complex Spatial Queries

 This project aims to build an interpretable and tool-augmented LLM-based system for answering complex spatial queries.
 This repo contains the code implementation for:
-  - A Melbourne-scale geospatial QA (Question-ansering) benchmark dataset built on Google Maps data.
+  - A Melbourne-scale geospatial QA (Question-answering) benchmark dataset built on Google Maps data.
-  - A 2-stage LLM-planner for reliable, verifiable Complec Spatial Query (CSQ) decomposition.
+  - A 2-stage LLM Planner for reliable, verifiable Complex Spatial Query (CSQ) decomposition.
-  - A small-scale experiments (with 180 test queries) on the LLM-planner performance against our benchmark dataset.
+  - A small-scale experiments (with 180 test queries) on the LLM Planner performance against our benchmark dataset.

 ## Dataset Generation Workflow
 We employ a modular, scalable dataset generation workflow outlines as the follow: